napatech/dpdk/ntacc_readme.md

                                                         IPV4_ADDRESS(ipv4hdr->dst_addr));
 }
 ```
 > Note: It is not allowed to keep packets for further analysis.
 The packets will be invalid when a new batch buffer is requested.
-To keep a packet, it must be copied to a local mbuf using the function [`rte_pktmbuf_cmbatch_copy_packet_from_mbuf`](#copymbuf)
+To keep a packet, it must be copied to a local mbuf using the function [`rte_pktmbuf_cmbatch_copy_packet_from_mbuf`](#copymbuf).

-### Helper functions<a name="helperfunc"></a>
+### Helper Functions<a name="helperfunc"></a>

 #### rte_pktmbuf_cmbatch_get_next_packet - Browse the batch buffer<a name="getnext"></a>
-To get the next packet from the batch buffer in a mbuf.
+Used to get the next packet from the batch buffer in an mbuf.
 The packets are still placed in the batch buffer and no copying is done.
 The mbuf->buf_addr points to the packet in the batch buffer.

 ```
 /**